Dejmenek/Library-Management-System/README.md

 ## Usage

 ## ER Model
-🖋️ **Entity-Relationship Model**: The ER model visualizes entities, their attributes, and relationships between them.
-The ER diagram is available in the [ER Model](./docs/LibraryER.png) file.
+🖋️ The ER model visualizes entities, their attributes, and relationships between them.
+The ER diagram is available in the [ER Model](./docs/LibraryERD.png) file.

 ## Relational Model
-🔗 **Relational Model**: The relational model maps the ER model to a tabular representation, showing tables, keys, and relationships.
-The relational model diagram is available in the [Relational Model](./docs/LibraryRelational.png) file.
+🔗 The relational model maps the ER model to a tabular representation, showing tables, keys, and relationships.
+The relational model diagram is available in the [Relational Model](./docs/LibraryRelationalDiagram.png) file.

 ## Project Status
 Project is: _in progress_ 🛠️